khusharth/geeksNews/README.md

 # geeksNews
-A web application which shows latest news realted to computer science and entrepreneurship.
+A web application which shows latest news related to computer science and entrepreneurship.
 Built using Hacker news API.